 We provide research and financial consulting services for a fee in accordance with the terms of a written Financial Consulting Agreement.
 Our fees do not include brokerage commissions, transaction fees, and other related costs and expenses.
 Clients may also incur certain charges imposed by custodians, third party investment companies and other third parties.
 These include fees charged by managers, custodial fees, deferred sales charges, odd-lot differentials, transfer taxes, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions.
 Mutual funds, money market funds and ETFs also charge internal management fees, which are disclosed in the fund's prospectus.
-These fees may include, but are not limited to, a management fees.
+These fees may include, but are not limited to, a management fee, upfront sales charges, and other fund expenses.
+We do not receive any compensation from these fees.
 All of these fees are in addition to the consulting fee you pay us.
 You should review all fees charged to fully understand the total amount of fees you will pay.
 Services similar to those offered by us may be available elsewhere for more or less than the amounts we charge and lower fees for comparable services may be available from other sources.